Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 This family applies to transparent drivers only.

-This family requires the following type and functions:
+This family requires the following type and entry points:

 * Type `"hash_operation_t"`: the type of a hash operation context.
 It must be possible to copy a hash operation context byte by byte, therefore hash operation contexts must not contain any embedded pointers (except pointers to global data that do not change after the setup step).
 * `"hash_setup"`: called by `psa_hash_setup()`.
 * `"hash_update"`: called by `psa_hash_update()`.
 * `"hash_finish"`: called by `psa_hash_finish()` and `psa_hash_verify()`.
-* `"hash_abort"`: called by all multi-part hash functions.
+* `"hash_abort"`: called by all multi-part hash functions of the PSA Cryptography API.

 To verify a hash with `psa_hash_verify()`, the core calls the driver's *prefix*`_hash_finish` entry point and compares the result with the reference hash value.